-- Activate your kit – you must go online (or the app) and enter your 15 digit activation code.
+Activate your kit – you must go to the Ancestry website (https://www.ancestry.com/dna/activate), create an Ancestry account, and enter your 15 digit activation code.

-- Fill the tube up with saliva.
-This looks intimidating but ends up being less than 1/4 of a teaspoon.
+Fill the tube up with saliva.
+This looks intimidating at first, but your saliva sample will end up being less than 1/4 of a teaspoon.

-- Place the tube in the collection bag and mail in the sample.
+Place the tube in the collection bag and mail the completed DNA test to AncestryDNA.
 Hold onto the card to retain your activation code.

 Ancestry will email you updates as your sample is processed:

-You run risks when sending in your DNA to companies.
-Although, it is ultimately a matter of government regulation and trust in the actions and choices of the company.
+There are some minor risks when sending something as private as a DNA sample to a testing company.
+Although these risks are ultimately a matter of the level of government regulation and your trust in the actions and choices of the company.

 Ancestry.com has its privacy philosophy posted to its site.

-There are some details and caveats on these statements that will enable you to make an informed decision before DNA testing with AncestryDNA.
+There are a few more points regarding this service that will help you to make an informed decision before deciding to do your genetic testing with AncestryDNA.

-Unlike 23andMe that scans your autosomal, Y-chromosomal and mitochondrial DNA; Ancestry only checks the first, autosomal.
-This limits the detection of individual traits and ancestry indicators.
-The Y-chromosome is only found in men, and passed through the patrilineal line; mitochondrial DNA is present in all cells, but can only be passed through the matrilineal line.
-These differences are only apparent when downloading your raw genetic data, as some critical genes and locations will not be included.
+The Y-chromosome is only found in men and is passed through the paternal line.
+Mitochondrial DNA (mtDNA) is present in all cells, but can only be passed through the maternal line.
+These differences are apparent when downloading your raw genetic data, as some critical genes and locations will not be included.

 Once inside, there are a few places to go; your menu looks like this:

-You can immediately look at your family tree as a subscriber.
-Ancestry populates your family tree with your family members using public records and the trees created by their users that have allowed public access.
-However, this is a subscription service that you can sign up for (after paying for your DNA results).
+As a subscriber, you can immediately look at your family tree.
+Ancestry populates your family tree with your family members using public records and the trees created by other users that have public access.
+However, this is a subscription service and isn’t included with the Genetic Ethnicity or Health tests.

-The service is not cheap at $20 to $45 every month, depending on the extent of the databases you’d like to access.
+The service is not cheap, at $25 to $50 every month – depending on the extent of the databases you’d like to access.

-Search allows you to check public records for people, no use of genetic information here.
-You can start searching for known ancestors and pull public records telling you where they got married, their children, etc. This is all hidden behind the subscription-based ‘Tree’ paywall.
+Search allows you to check public records for people, no using genetic information here!
+You can start searching for known ancestors and pull public records telling you where they got married, their children, etc. However, once again this is all hidden behind the subscription-based ‘Tree’ paywall.

 The other main portion of AncestryDNA is the ability to access your DNA ethnicity estimate results and genetic connections.
 You see a pie graph with an ethnicity quote and the number of DNA matches with other AncestryDNA members.